siteorigin/siteorigin-panels/readme.txt

 = 2.0.7 =
 * Fixed issue that prevented prebuilt layouts from showing up.
-* Changed how script enqueues are handled so other plugins can use Page Builder in unusual places.

 = 2.0.6 =
 * Added nonce to all admin requests.